ADVERTISEMENT

 Virtual replica of a physical system mirrored digitally through digital twin technology

-A “good enough” virtual replica does not require modeling everything from the beginning.
-Most teams will build a “good enough” virtual replica by focusing first on key, high-impact areas such as: (1) failure-prone components; (2) energy-consuming equipment; and/or (3) bottlenecks which could cause an outage.
-Once they have gained confidence, most teams will add additional sensor(s), improve data quality, and create more complex logic, thereby increasing the accuracy and value of their DT over time.
+A “good enough” virtual replica does not need to model every single element at the start.
+Many teams will initially focus on critical, high-impact elements when building a “good enough” virtual replica, such as: (1) Failure-prone components; (2) Energy-consuming equipment; or (3) Bottlenecks that may lead to an outage.
+Most teams then tend to add additional sensor(s) and continue improving data quality with more complex logic, thereby increasing the accuracy and value of their Digital Twin (DT) over time.

-The greatest benefit of a virtual replica is that it enables safer, faster decision-making for operators, engineers, and maintenance teams.
-Operators can see how well their assets are performing, compare multiple sites, and quickly identify anomalies.
-Engineers can perform simulations prior to testing and applying any new modifications in the field.
-Maintenance personnel can use the virtual replica to develop repair plans, minimize unplanned downtime, and confirm if the repairs were successful.
+One of the greatest benefits of a virtual replica is that it allows for safer, faster decision-making for operators, engineers, and maintenance teams.
+The virtual replica enables operators to monitor their assets’ performance, compare locations, and quickly identify anomalies.
+Engineers can run simulations before physically testing and applying changes in the field.
+Maintenance staff can utilize the virtual replica to develop repair plans and to minimize unplanned downtime.
+The virtual replica also enables maintenance staff to verify whether the repairs were completed successfully.

 The 3 Key Ingredients That Bring a Digital Twin to Life

-1. The Physical Object (The “Real Thing”): This refers to the actual asset in the “real world,” the wind turbine spinning in the fields, the Formula One racecar on the track, the pump inside the water system of a city, etc.
+1. The Physical Object (The “Real Thing”): The physical asset that exists in the “Real World”, such as the wind turbine that is operating in the field, the Formula One race car racing on the track, or the pump inside the water distribution system of a city, etc.

-3. The Virtual Model (the “Digital Copy”): This represents the living blueprint mentioned above, receives sensor data, and mirrors its physical counterpart.
+3. The Virtual Model (the “Digital Copy”): This is the “Living Blueprint”.
+It receives sensor data and mirrors the physical object.

 Real-Time Modeling: Why Live Data Makes Digital Twins Powerful